 Bamboo seeds need specific conditions in order to germinate, so you’ll need to prepare both the seeds and your growing medium prior to planting.

-Temperature and humidity conditions
+Temperature and humidity conditions are important

 Bamboo grows naturally in warm, humid conditions, so your soil temperature, as well as surrounding temperatures, must be at the proper level for germination to take place.
 Your soil’s temperature should be between 68 and 78 degrees F.

 While bamboo seeds like bright light, they cannot withstand direct sunlight.
-Be sure your germinating seeds are placed in a well-lit area that doesn’t catch any of the sun’s rays.
+Be sure your germinating seeds are placed in a well-lit area that doesn’t catch any of the sun’s direct rays.

-Soak the seeds
+Soak the seeds first

-Your bamboo seeds will need to soak in tepid water for around 24 hours prior to planting.
+After you’ve broken their dormancy, your bamboo seeds will need to soak in tepid water for around 24 hours prior to planting.
 Be sure the soaking seeds aren’t placed in an area where temperatures fluctuate, as the water needs to remain at an ideal temperature of around 85 degrees while soaking.

 Prepare your growing medium